• Skip to primary navigation

 Outside the house, you can use a residual pesticide to treat the exterior of your home and prevent any ants from coming inside.
 Using a sprayer, spray three feet up the wall from the foundation of the house and three to six feet out.
 This will create a barrier that ants will not want to cross, and the residual pesticide will kill any ants that try to cross it.

 The same pesticides that can be used as a perimeter treatment can usually be used directly on any nests you find.
 Make sure to thoroughly saturate the soil where the ants are nesting so that the chemical penetrates the entire nest.
-It may be necessary to perform multiple treatments throughout the season.
+It may be necessary to perform multiple treatments throughout the season, especially when dealing with large mounds.
 Make sure to wear long pants, sturdy boots, and gloves to protect yourself from the ants.
 It’s also a good idea to spray nests in the hottest part of the day when the ants will be less active.

 Recommended Bait Types: